 Goals setting is a very popular exercise.
 You become more aware of your goals once the last quarter of the year has started.
 The approach of a new year reminds you of the goals you have set yourselves at the beginning of this year.
 It is sometimes very frustrating to find out that some goals tend to be more elusive than others.
-Old habits die hard and goals such as eating healthier or becoming financially free tend to be more challenging to achieve.
-They can become lifetime goals if you are not ready to make the necessary changes in your lives or you don’t have the necessary support.
+Old habits die hard and goals such as eating healthier or spending more time with family tend to be more challenging to achieve.
+They can become unattainable if you are not ready to make the necessary changes in your lives.

 Your skills and talents are not being questioned here.
-It is more about having the right mindset: those beliefs and values which empower you to achieve those goals that influence your present and future.
+It is more about having the right mindset: those beliefs and values which empower you to achieve those goals.
 It takes discipline, love, commitment and self awareness.
 Discipline is combining willpower and actions to turn them into empowering habits.

 When your habits stall you, learn to understand the payoff so as to change them.
 Simplify your life by focusing on what is most important to you.
 The rest are distractions.
-Having fun is an important part of the journey because it makes the journey interesting, motivating and shorter.
+Having fun is an important part of the journey because it makes the journey interesting and encouraging.

 Caroline Neita, the Money Mentor, is well aware of the challenges that someone can face to achieve their goals of being financially free.
 In her talk at SBN Croydon, she emphasizes the need to review your daily habits to ensure that you are not “sabotaging” yourself.
 She helps her clients to review their “financial” habits and raise their awareness about what is getting in the way of them achieving their financial freedom.
 Debt management and repayment is also part of the financial mentorship program that she offers to her individual clients.